 - (63)Data holders should have the possibility to either ask for a modification of the request made by a public sector body or Union institution, agency and body or its cancellation in a period of 5 or 15 working days depending on the nature of the exceptional need invoked in the request.
 In case of requests motivated by a public emergency, justified reason not to make the data available should exist if it can be shown that the request is similar or identical to a previously submitted request for the same purpose by another public sector body or by another Union institution, agency or body or if the data holder is not currently collecting or has not previously collected, obtained or otherwise generated the requested data and does not retain it at the time of the request.
-A data holder rejecting the request or seeking its modification should communicate the underlying justification for refusing the request to the public sector body or to the Union institution, agency or body requesting the data. [last sentence Exclusive JURI - not part of compromise amendment] [In case the-sui generis database rights under Directive 96/6/EC of the European Parliament and of the-Council10 apply in relation to the requested datasets, data holders should exercise their rights-in a way that does not prevent the public sector body and Union institutions, agencies or bodies-from obtaining the data, or from sharing it, in accordance with this Regulation. - Where it is strictly necessary to include personal data in the data made available to a public sector body or to a Union institution, agency or body the applicable rules on personal data protection should be complied with and the making available of the data and their subsequent use should and be accompanied by safeguards for the rights and interests of individuals concerned by those data.
+A data holder rejecting the request or seeking its modification should communicate the underlying justification for refusing the request to the public sector body or to the Union institution, agency or body requesting the data. [last sentence Exclusive JURI - not part of compromise amendment | In case the-sui generis database rights under Directive 96/6/EC of the European Parliament and of the-Council10 apply in relation to the requested datasets, data holders should exercise their rights-in a way that does not prevent the public sector body and Union institutions, agencies or bodies-from obtaining the data, or from sharing it, in accordance with this Regulation. - Where it is strictly necessary to include personal data in the data made available to a public sector body or to a Union institution, agency or body the applicable rules on personal data protection should be complied with and the making available of the data and their subsequent use should and be accompanied by safeguards for the rights and interests of individuals concerned by those data.
 The body requesting the data should demonstrate the strict necessity and the specific and limited purposes for processing.
-The data holder should take reasonable efforts to anonymise the data or, where such anonymisation proves impossible, the data holder should apply technological means such as pseudonymisation and aggregation, prior to making the data available. - (65) Data made available to public sector bodies and to Union institutions, agencies and bodies on the basis of exceptional need should only be used for the purpose for which they were requested, unless the data holder that made the data available has expressly agreed for the data to be used for other purposes.
-The data should be destroyed once it is no longer necessary for the purpose stated in the request, unless agreed otherwise, and the data holder should be informed thereof.
-Public sector bodies and to Union institutions, agencies and bodies should ensure, including through the application of proportionate security measures, where applicable in accordance with Union and national law, that any protected nature of data is preserved and unauthorised access is avoided.
+The data holder should take reasonable efforts to anonymise the data or, where such anonymisation proves impossible, the data holder should apply technological means such as pseudonymisation and aggregation, prior to making the data available.